-- Suicide is a global crisis, as it is a leading cause of death worldwide among all ages.
+- Suicide is a global crisis, as it is a leading cause of death worldwide among all ages every single year.

-- If you’re feeling suicidal, your first course of action should be to seek professional help right now; call the Suicide Prevention Lifeline or find a medical/mental health provider to talk to right away.
+- If you’re feeling suicidal, your first course of action should be to seek professional help right away; call the Suicide Prevention Lifeline or find a medical/mental health provider to talk to immediately.

 - Additionally, acknowledge your suicidal thoughts, instead of negating them: it’s important to admit to these feelings, so you can address them properly.

 - Finally, it can help to put together a “grounding” box, which you can turn to for refuge when you start to experience suicidal or negative thoughts/feelings.

 Every year, suicide is in the top 20 leading causes of death worldwide for people of all ages.
 If suicide or any form of self-harm is on your mind, please take the following actions, starting with contacting a crisis hotline or medical professional:

 1) Get professional help right now.

 First and foremost, if you are suicidal, contact a crisis hotline and get professional help right away.
 Call the National Suicide Prevention Lifeline any day or time at 1-800-273-8255.
 “The most important thing to do if you are having thoughts of harming yourself is to get help,” Emily Mendez, M.S.
 Ed.S, explains.
 “The Suicide Prevention Lifeline is available 24/7.
 I would recommend contacting the Lifeline.
 They can connect you with local therapists, crisis centers, or hospitals.
 If a friend or loved one talks about harming themselves or others, reach out to the Lifeline for help.
 Never brush it off even if you think that they would not do it.”